If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 Mental Health IOP Requirements

 The requirements for IOP are straightforward.
-You must have a mental health diagnosis from a clinical-level licensed individual to be considered for admission.
-That means a psychiatrist, physician, or nurse practitioner needs to determine if the level of care is clinically necessary.
+You must have a mental health diagnosis from a licensed clinician to be considered for admission.
+That means a psychiatrist, physician, therapist, or nurse practitioner needs to determine if the level of care is clinically necessary.
 And they must recommend IOP as the appropriate care for your situation.

 At Plural Healthcare, the first step in our treatment process is a detailed evaluation with a clinician.
-We use this to ensure IOP is right for you (or your loved one) and to craft a personalized treatment plan.
+We use this to ensure IOP is right for you and to craft a personalized treatment plan.
 Call today to schedule an appointment.

 IOP Insurance Requirements

 Often, insurance companies have their own requirements for admission to the program (and to continue attending IOP).
-These guidelines vary from insurance to insurance, but generally include things like:
+These guidelines can vary depending on what insurance you have or what state you live in, but they generally include things like:

 - Significant impairment in daily functioning due to psychiatric symptoms that can’t be managed through a lower level of care.